-Oooh, this is a goodie from Children Salon.
+Oooh, this is a goodie, and a little bit trickier to execute!
 Grab yourself some art supplies, fuzzy chicks, painted eggs and a headband, fire up the glue gun and get sticking.
 Delicate, dainty and delightfully adorable, this is the ultimate Easter hats and bonnets inspo.
 Let’s just hope it doesn’t end in a Pinterest fail…

 Happy crafting, chicks!